researchcomputingteams/website/content/SORSE.md

 ## Resources and next steps

 My suggestion would be to start with one-on-ones.
-Here is a quickstart guide ([PDF](https://www.dursi.ca/assets/quickstart-one-on-ones/quickstart-one-on-one.pdf), [epub](https://www.dursi.ca/assets/quickstart-one-on-ones/quickstart-one-on-one.epub)) to starting one-on-ones in the course of a week that I wrote at the start of the pandemic when we were all suddenly working from home.
+Here is a quickstart guide ([PDF](/pdfs/howto-one-on-ones.pdf), [epub](/pdfs/howto-one-on-ones.epub)) to getting starting with one-on-ones.
+It lists out daily steps and resources to get one-on-ones up and running over the course of a month.

 Other resources presesnted in the talk are below -